 £12 – paid in advance

-Places for these kids skating lessons are limited so please book in advance by completing the booking form at the bottom of this page telling us your child’s name and age, your mobile number and the date you would like to attend.
+Places for these kids skating lessons are limited so please book in advance by completing the booking form above telling us your child’s name and age, your mobile number and the date you would like to attend.
 You MUST book these sessions so that we know how many children will attend.
 If there are not enough bookings the session will be cancelled.
 We need a minimum of 4 kids to run any class.
 It is also necessary to pay for all sessions in advance as our instructors are not allowed to take cash payments in the park.

 What to bring

 We insist that all participants wear recreational inline skates with a heel brake (which they will be learning to use), or quads skates with toe stoppers, plus full protective gear (knee, elbow and wrist pads and a helmet).
 Please ensure your child brings a drink to class and is equipped with adequate layers of clothing (if it’s likely to be cold) and sun cream if it’s hot.
 There is a food kiosk nearby for refreshments.